donaldboulton/minimal-mistakes/_posts/2018-05-27-post-reviews-for-jekyll.md

 Reviews [Powered by Staticman](https://staticman.net) Built for the need of Micro data used for Google Search Results and Search positioning.
 Built Using and extending Staticman's Popcorn Github repo.

 This is still a work in progress so Leave a Review for any page in donboulton.com and the page aggregate rating will increase after a successfull push to my github repo.
-The aggregate rating and review count per page are working, review and ratings for just that page so the reviews show up as a review rating for just that page.
+The aggregate rating and review count per page are working.

+The review and ratings for just that page so the reviews show up as a review rating for just that page I am working on.

-Its simple reversed for now and not page specific so random reviews will show up for reviews on every page my frontmatter is set to reviews: true
+Its simplely reversed for now and not page specific so random reviews will show up for reviews on every page when my my frontmatter is set to reviews: true

+Gota fix this.

 ## Reviews and the Web